the Publisher's Name Below:

 The BookScans Database does not include images of books printed after 1979.

-Harlequin, Laser and White Circle, all of Toronto, Ontario, are now part of the "Non-U.S." database.
+Harlequin, Laser and White Circle, all of Toronto, Ontario, are now are part of the "Non-U.S." database.